ameer-alwadiya/real-time-accelerometer/README.md

 - **Button Thread**: Manages button interactions to control which thread is active.
 - **I2C and I2S Thread**: Handles audio output through I2S and I2C interfaces.

-## UML Design

-A UML diagram illustrating the program structure and interactions is provided in the `Report.pdf` file.

 ## Levels of Implementation

 ### Level 1 - Creating a Dynamic Two-Axis Tilt Switch Interface